mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 tags: visual-novel
 ---

-***Spoiler alert:** I've tried to keep this review spoiler-free, although there are a couple of them worth noting.
-I've blurred them out; you can click on them if you really want to know.*
+**Spoiler alert:** I've tried to keep this review spoiler-free, although there are a couple of them worth noting.
+I've marked them like this <span class="spoiler">(tada!)</span>; you can click on them if you really want to know secrets about the game.
+{:class="note"}

 There are a large number of visual novels available on the internet, both free of charge and for sale on platforms like Steam and [itch.io][itch].
 But I'm